CSCI 100 Introduction to Computing Technology

 Course Description (the inside scoop):

 The purpose of this course is to provide a quick introduction to general computer use, and then to introduce you to the Microsoft Office suite, and to make you reasonably fluent users of Access, Excel, PowerPoint, and Word.
-In addition, you will create your own personal web pages and will upload them to the Oneonta web server.
+In addition, you will create your own personal web pages and will upload them to the Oneonta web server (assuming it still exists).
 You will complete familiarization exercises searching the web and using email.
-This is a very hands-on course, and we will spend a lot of class time actually doing projects on the computers in the lab.
+This is a very hands-on course, and we will spend a lot of class time actually doing projects on your computer.
 You do not need to have had any previous computer experience before taking this course.
 Because of this, those of you familiar with parts of the material the course covers will find some things moving along slowly.
 Just wait—we’ll get to the parts you aren’t familiar with soon enough.
-In the meantime, go ahead and help your neighbor who is less familiar with the current material than you are, and we’ll all learn more.

 Course Goals: